frozmrx/mlbook/content/appendix/data.md

 # Datasets

-The examples in this book use several datasets that are available either through `scikit-learn` or `seaboarn`.
+The examples in this book use several datasets that are available either through `scikit-learn` or `seaborn`.
 Those datasets are described briefly below.